Alexlloydwhite/aws-s3-spike-challenge/README.md

 ## The Solution

-AWS S3 allows you to send image data thru nodejs and store the data on the cloud.
+AWS S3 allows you to send image data thru nodejs and store it on the cloud.

+## The Process